deeplearning4j/deeplearning4j/usingrnns.md

 Using truncated BPTT in DL4J is quite simple: just add the following code to your network configuration (at the end, before the final .build() in your network configuration)

     .backpropType(BackpropType.TruncatedBPTT)
-    .tBPTTForwardLength(100)
-    .tBPTTBackwardLength(100)
+    .tBPTTLength(100)

-The above code snippet will cause any network training (i.e., calls to MultiLayerNetwork.fit() methods) to use truncated BPTT with equal length forward and backward passes, of length 100.
+The above code snippet will cause any network training (i.e., calls to MultiLayerNetwork.fit() methods) to use truncated BPTT with segments of length 100 steps.

 Some things of note:

 * By default (if a backprop type is not manually specified), DL4J will use BackpropType.Standard (i.e., full BPTT).
-* The tBPTTForwardLength and tBPTTBackwardLength options set the length of the truncated BPTT passes.
-Typically, this is somewhere on the order of 50 to 200 time steps, though depends on the application.
-Typically both forward pass and backward pass will be the same length (though tBPTTBackwardLength may be shorter, but not longer)
+* The tBPTTLength configuration parameter set the length of the truncated BPTT passes.
+Typically, this is somewhere on the order of 50 to 200 time steps, though depends on the application and data.
-* The truncated  BPTT lengths must be shorter than or equal to the total time series length
+* The truncated BPTT lengths is typically a fraction of the total time series length (i.e., 200 vs. sequence length 1000), but variable length time series in the same minibatch is OK when using TBPTT (for example, a minibatch with two sequences - one of length 100 and another of length 1000 - with a TBPTT length of 200 - will work correctly)

 ### <a name="masking">Masking: One-to-Many, Many-to-One, and Sequence Classification</a>